mongodb/specifications/source/auth/tests/mongodb-oidc.md

 ```

 - Perform a `find` operation that fails.
-- Assert that the human callback has been called once.
+- Assert that the callback has been called once.
 - Perform a `find` operation that succeeds.
-- Assert that the human callback has been called once.
+- Assert that the callback has been called once.
 - Close the client.

 ### (4) Reauthentication